 MCC has more than 1,000 workers to carry out our mission based in Canada, the U.S. and internationally.
 Overseas, MCC works in partnership with churches, communities, and faith-based and civil society organizations.
 Every year more than 100 young adults from around the world leave their homes to serve in another country through MCC’s Global Service Learning programs.

-MCC’s financial support comes primarily from individuals and congregations of the Mennonite and Brethren in Christ churches in Canada and the United States and also from a wide variety of generous individuals who identify with the mission and values of MCC.
-MCC thrift shops and relief sales supply about 20 percent of MCC’s $77.6 million budget.
-Many supporters can meat and donate material resources, such as comforters and relief kits full of supplies, to be sent to people in the midst of crisis.
+MCC’s financial support comes primarily from individuals and congregations with Anabaptist beliefs and a wide variety of generous individuals who identify with the mission and values of MCC.
+MCC thrift shops and relief sales supplied about 25 percent of MCC’s $82.7 million (2018-2019) budget.
+Many supporters can meat and donate material resources, such as comforters and relief kits packed with hygiene supplies to be sent to people in the midst of crisis.

 MCC Canada and MCC U.S. jointly operate MCC’s international program.
 Individually they are responsible for domestic programming and fundraising in each country.